 Stress First Aid training is available to Schwartz Center healthcare members only.

 Stress First Aid training is the result of a collaborative effort between the Schwartz Center for Compassionate Healthcare and Dr. Patricia Watson of the National Center for PTSD.
 There is no additional fee for Schwartz Center members.

 All Schwartz Center healthcare members in good standing have access to two training options for Stress First Aid:

 This 60-minute web-based training and resource page introduces the basics of Stress First Aid for healthcare workers.
-This course is available to all staff affiliated with a Schwartz Center member organization.
+This course is available to all staff at Schwartz Center member organizations.

 Stress First Aid Train the Trainer

 This eight-hour training program provides the tools and resources needed to plan to implement Stress First Aid at your organization.
 This training includes eight modules of self-paced online instruction complemented by three web-based meetings with a training cohort and a Schwartz Center staff member.